rzeldent/esp32cam-ready/README.md

 esp32-ready cam combines other projects to have an out-the-box solution to use the Chinese (7 Euro!) esp32cam module.
 Suggestions and bug fixes are welcome!

+## Required

+- ESP32 Cam module
+- USB to Serial (TTL level) converter or Piggyback board ESP32-CAM-MB
+- Jumper to short the pin GPIO00 to GND during boot to start the upload

 ## Usage
 - Download the repo, open it in [**PlatformIO**](https://platformio.org/) and flash it to the esp32cam.
 - The device should become available as an access point with the name esp32cam-xxxxxxxxxxxx, where the xxxxxxxxxxxx represents the MAC address of the device.